 Initiate Engraving:

 In the software, click the "Start" or "Engraving" button.
 EM - Smart Dual will commence the engraving process; the laser head will move across the leather according to the design.
 Closely monitor the engraving process, but do not touch the machine or leather during engraving.
-If any issues arise, such as abnormal noises, immediately stop engraving and troubleshoot the problem.

-4. Laser Engraving Leather Settings
+IV.
+Laser Engraving Leather Settings

 -